 Mara Wilber advises stakeholders in the health care, life sciences, and nonprofit industries on a variety of transactional and regulatory matters.
-Her practice focuses on health care providers, digital, telehealth, and health care technology companies; management services organizations; pharmaceutical and medical device companies; health plans and sponsored provider networks; nonprofits; and professional sports leagues.
+Her practice focuses on health care providers, digital, telehealth, and health care technology companies; transactions between health care payers and providers; the structuring and negotiation of value-based and risk-based payment arrangements; management services organizations; health plans and sponsored provider networks; nonprofits; and professional sports leagues.

 Mara has experience counseling on a range of regulatory matters, including the development of telemedicine networks and telemedicine regulation, compliance with fraud and abuse laws such as the Anti-Kickback Statute and Stark Law, corporate practice of medicine, shared savings models, professional licensure, and nonprofit formation/governance.
-She also has advised clients in the health care and life sciences industries on issues associated with health information privacy and security, including HIPAA, state data privacy laws, ownership and confidentiality of health information, and responding to security breach incidents.
+She also has advised clients in the health care and life sciences industries on issues associated with health information privacy and security, including the Health Insurance Portability and Accountability Act (HIPAA), state data privacy laws, ownership and confidentiality of health information, and responding to security breach incidents.

 On the transactional side, Mara has conducted health care due diligence reviews and participated in structuring various strategic transactions, including mergers and acquisitions, private equity transactions, joint venture arrangements, clinical affiliations, management services agreements, and other arrangements for the provision of professional or administrative services.